emacsmirror/denote-regexp/README.md

    If the length of the string is less than 15, it will be expanded with the `any` character class so that it fits 15 characters.
    Additionally, if `identifier` is not the first element of `denote-file-name-components-order`, the "@@" prefix will be added.
  - `:signature` a Denote file signature.
-   This will be sluggified using `denote-sluggify`, and the "==" prefix will be added.
+ This will be prefixed with "==".
+ If a string, it will be sluggified with `denote-sluggify`; if a regular expression (i.e., a list), it will be passed through otherwise.
   - `:title` a note's title.
-   This should be a string, not a regular expression (a future feature).
-   This will be sluggified (using `denote-sluggify`), and prefixed with "--".
+  This will be prefixed with "--".
+  If a string, it will be sluggified with `denote-sluggify`; if a regular expression (i.e., a list), it will be passed through otherwise.
  - `:keywords` keywords for a note.
    This will be prefixed with "__".
    The format of this argument is as follows: